 }

-Now all the links on your site will have a custom cursor on hover.
+Now, all links on your site will have a custom cursor on the fly-over.

-5 - Customise the cursor throughout the site (always visible)
+5 - Customize the cursor throughout the site (always visible)

-If you want to change the mouse cursor throughout your site, even when the user is not hovering over the links, then you should use this code:
+If you wish modify the mouse cursor throughout your site, even when the user does not browse the linksIn this case, this code should be used:

 /* changer l'apparence du curseur sur tout le site */